da-luce/pico-servo/README.md

 | Speed            | `servo_speed_to_deg`<br>`servo_speed_to_rad` | Move the servo to the specified angle at a defined speed.                                    | This is simply a nice wrapper which uses the Time functions under the hood.
 The non-wait variants may be canceled.
 Upon completion, these functions support a callback. |

 > [!IMPORTANT]
 > If you're using PWM IRQs for other purposes, register your IRQ handler as shared.
-You can do this either before or after initializing all servos.
+You can do this either before or after initializing your servos.
 In your handler, ensure that you only handle interrupts for the slices you are controlling.
 For an example, refer to [other_irq.c](./examples/other_irq.c).

 > [!CAUTION]
 > Commanding large, fast movements while the servo is under load can also cause wear or breakage.
 Use easing and/or the `_wait` function variants for safer transitions.